mRs-/Black-Friday-Deals/README.md

 ### 💰 [Spaces](https://spacesformac.xyz) - Declutter & organize your workspace on macOS in one single click 🎊 · 35% off Lifetime deal
 ### 💸 [LinkYourFile](https://www.linkyourfile.com/) - Link local files or folders in any web application.
 50% off (automatically applied)
 ### 💸 [iStat Menus 6](https://bjango.com/mac/istatmenus/) iStat Menus is an advanced Mac system monitor for your menubar.
 75% OFF for Black Friday & Cyber Monday.
+### 💸 [RetinaCapture](https://furnacecreek.org/retinacapture) - Simultaneously take 1x and 2x screenshots on Retina Macs.
+FREE for Black Friday & Cyber Monday, only in the App Store

 ## 📌 Productivity Software
 ### 💸 [AnySelect](http://anyselectai.com/) The best and quickest way to use ChatGPT from anywhere on your Mac.
 Get 70% off with this code **MRSBF2023**